EOxServer/soap-proxy/soap_proxy/test/README.txt

 Follow the procedure in the file CONFIG_SOAPUI to set this up.

-If you use a proxy to access the web then you can confgure acces to other sites in the vhosts config file, but the details are beyond the scope of this document.
-An aternative is to use the local soap proxy (as per CONFIG_SOAPUI) to set up the project at the start (New Project), where the use of the local schemas is required.
+If you use a proxy to access the web then you can confgure acces to other sites in the vhosts config file using the ProxyRemoteMatch directive.
+If you still having trouble with this (e.g. your firewall proxy needs some authentication), then an aternative is to use the local soap proxy (as per CONFIG_SOAPUI) to set up the project at the start (New Project), where the use of the local schemas is required.
+You'll need to first copy the wsdl file from the remote machine to a local directory and access it locally.
 After this has been set up, change the proxy from the local proxy to your proxy used to access the web normally for the rest of the test steps.
 The proxy is set up under:
   FIle -> preferences --> Proxy Settings.